iam-dev/ERC23/CONTRIBUTING.md

-Contributing to IaM <Developer>
+Contributing to ERC23?
 =======

 ## Design Guidelines

-These are some global design goals in IaM <Developer>.
+These are some global design goals in ERC23 Library.

 ### D0 - Security in Depth
 We strive to provide secure, tested, audited code.
 To achieve this, we need to match intention with function.
 Thus, documentation, code clarity, community review and security discussions are fundamental.